Ultra Violet Lair - Art duo based in Sydney - Ana and Magenta

 Read our Story

 Ultra Violet Lair is found down the rabbit hole, where vines cover up and lead pathways to our imagination.
 This ever-changing lair, our sanctuary, is shared by Ana and Magenta.
-We, the inhabitants play our parts, planting the seeds, weeding through art materials, clothes, vintage dolls and toys to make a surreal hideaway we’d rather quite like to escape into.
+We, the inhabitants play our parts, planting the seeds, weeding through art materials, clothes, vintage dolls and toys to make a surreal hideaway we LOVE to escape into.
 Read more about us here.